Murder of Joanna Parrish: Fresh inquiries

 In June 2012, judges at the Paris appeals court decided to reopen the investigation after the emergence of fresh evidence identifying a new suspect described as "a man with a serious criminal record".
 A former girlfriend of the individual, known as "TV", told police of an evening on which she recalled seeing the suspect return home "with scratch marks on his face" and "a jean bag looking similar to Miss Parrish's."
-But it was not clear whether the incident occurred on the same date as the murder.
+It was never made clear whether the incident occurred on the same date as the murder.

 Confession

 On 16 February 2018, the lawyer for the Parrish family, Didier Seban, told news organisations that Fourniret had repeatedly confessed before a judge to the murder.
+However, Fourniret died before he could be prosecuted for the murder.

+Legal proceedings

+In May 2023, French authorities indicted Olivier on charges of being involved in the murders of Parrish, Estelle Mouzin and another woman named Marie-Angele Domece.
+She stood trial for the crimes in November 2023.
+On 19 December 2023, Olivier was convicted of playing a part in the rape and murder of Parrish and Doemece, and helping to kidnap Mouzin, and was sentenced to life imprisonment.